Vintage Engagement Rings

 Continued from the top . . .

-- "I am a caretaker of history."
-You take great pride in the fact that you own a piece of posterity.
-As the owner of a vintage ring, you are passing a beautiful work of art down to the next generation, and you don't take this responsibility lightly.
+- "I'm a caretaker of history."
+You take great pride preserving the piece of posterity that is your vintage engagement ring.
+You'll pass this beautiful work of art down to the next generation, and you don't take this responsibility lightly.
 You are a guardian of the past and the future, and you know how precious of a duty this is.

-- "I hold sacred the traditions of the past."
-As the wearer of a vintage engagement ring, you are making a bold statement about yourself.
-You are telling the world that you have no desire to be caught up in all the modern-day trappings.
-You value what has come before and you see an engagement ring as a shaper and reflection of who you are at the core.
+- "I believe in tradition."
+When you wear your vintage engagement ring, you're making a bold statement about yourself.
+You're telling the world that you have no desire to be caught up in all the modern-day trappings.
+You value what has come before, and you see your engagement ring as a reflection of your love of tradition.

-- "I take interest in preserving the environment."
+- "I care about preserving the environment."
 Because it is essentially a recycled piece of jewelry, a vintage ring is an eco-conscious choice.
-Unlike new engagement rings, the making of which requires metal, stones and mining techniques that can negatively impact the earth, engagement rings of a vintage origin leave no additional mark on the environment.
+Unlike new engagement rings, the making of which requires metal, stones, and mining techniques that can negatively affect the earth, vintage engagement rings leave no additional mark on the environment.

 - "I know who I am."
-You don't take cues from what the media or the current advertising trends deem 'in.'
+You don't take cues from the media, or the current trends touted by advertising, magazines, and social media.
 You are your own trendsetter.
-You have your own personal sense of style and you know how to express your individuality in your own unique way.
+You have your own sense of style, and you know how to confidently express your individuality in your own unique way.

 If a vintage engagement ring speaks to you, perk up your ears and listen.
 Choosing one says a lot about you.
 And those who see you wearing the ring will get the not-so-secret message loud and clear.

 Five Romantic Wedding Venues - and Vintage Rings to go With Them

 Few things are as exciting as a destination wedding.
 Whether you travel afar, or stay close to home, these vintage wedding locales are sure to inspire you.